3D Question Answering: Experiments

 \subsection{Main Results}

-In Table~\ref{tab:baseline}, we compare our method with the representative 2D VQA method SAN~\cite{yang2016stacked}, which takes images and questions as input.
-The SAN is trained with questions in ScanQA and the corresponding video frames from ScanNet as input.
-To favor its performance, we chose the image whose viewpoint is closest to the viewpoint of human answers for this question.
-In all types of questions, we find that our 3DQA-TR outperforms 2D VQA baseline.
-Specifically, our model improves the accuracy of spatial-related questions by around $14$\%.
-It is expected because images are insufficient to answer 3DQA questions, even for human subjects.
+\textbf{Comparison with state-of-the-art VQA methods.} \trysq{Table}~\ref{tab:baseline} \trysq{compares} our method with the \frysq{state-of-the-art} 2D VQA methods LXMERT~\cite{tan2019lxmert}, VILBERT~\cite{lu2019vilbert} and 12-in-1~\cite{Lu_2020_CVPR}, which take images and questions as input.
+These Image+Q baselines are trained with questions \trysq{from} ScanQA and the corresponding video frames from ScanNet as input.
+To favor their performances, we chose the image whose viewpoint and view direction is closest to the viewpoint and view direction of the ground-truth human answer for \trysq{each} question, but our 3DQA-TR still outperforms \trysq{the} 2D VQA methods by a large margin in both EM and METEOR metrics, especially for spatial-related questions.
+This is expected because images are insufficient \trysq{for answering} 3DQA questions, even for human subjects.

-To show that the 3D scene comprehension is required for 3DQA, we also present a human-study experiment that examines human performance under three different input settings: 1) only the question; 2) the question and a single image that is closest to the viewpoint of human answers; 3) the question and the corresponding 3D scene.
-For fairness, questions are randomly chosen, and different settings of the same scene will not be assigned to the same subject.
-Table~\ref{tab:accs} shows that human participants who are given both question and 3D scenes perform much better than others, demonstrating the importance of 3D scene comprehension in 3DQA.
-Notably, the accuracy gap ($>20.0$\%) between Question+Image and Question+Scene is bigger for spatial-related questions (rightmost five columns).
-On the other hand, the performance gap between human and our 3DQA-TR also shows that there is still a large room to improve.
+\textbf{Human study.} To show \trysq{that} 3D scene comprehension is required for 3DQA, we also \trysq{conduct} a human-study experiment that examines human performance under three different input settings: 1) only the question\trysq{,} 2) the question and a single image that is closest to the viewpoint and view direction of the ground-truth human answer\trysq{, and} 3) the question and the corresponding 3D scene.
+For fairness, \trysq{the} questions are randomly chosen, and different settings of the same scene \trysq{are not} assigned to the same subject.
+In addition, participants were not given any prior knowledge of the dataset.
+Table~\ref{tab:accs} shows that human participants who are given both \srysq{questions} and 3D scenes perform much better than \trysq{the} others, demonstrating the importance of 3D scene comprehension in 3DQA.
+We note that the human EM given both questions and 3D scenes is greater than $83\%$, indicating the high quality of our dataset.
+Notably, the performance gap ($>20.0$\%) between Question+Image and Question+Scene is \trysq{larger} for spatial-related questions (\srysq{the} rightmost five columns).
+On the other hand, the performance gap between \trysq{the} human\trysq{s} and our 3DQA-TR also shows that there is still a \trysq{significant amount of} room to improve.

-In Fig.~\ref{qualiresult}, we show some qualitative examples of 3DQA-TR, 2D VQA baseline, and human answers.
-In all the questions, our predictions are scored 100\% correct, which demonstrates the ability of the proposed framework for both appearance and geometry comprehension.